Suneetharavi/HomeFood/README.md

 # Register Page:
     Register Page has form to fill the Email Id and Click on Register button to Register to Alludu's Kitchen.
-After clocking on Register a Thank you Email is send to Registerd Email id from Alludu's Kitchen. and an Email is send to Alludu's Kitchen saying New Registration Reciceved from (the registerd email id).
+After clicking on Register a Thank you Email is send to Registerd Email id from Alludu's Kitchen. and an Email is send to Alludu's Kitchen saying New Registration Reciceved from (the registerd email id).

 In the Email Send to the Registered Email.. in the body of the Email it has links to other projects of the SRH.